yudingyi333/Exercise/PS4/HW4_Q3_Report.md

     ## [2] {root vegetables,
     ##      tropical fruit}  => {other vegetables} 0.01230300  0.5845411 3.020999   121

-“Groceryrules”(lift=0.01, confidence=0.25, milen=0.2 in R) will be set as a foundation rule, based on this foundation rule, we increased the lift more than 0.03 confidence more than 0.5, which means the rules which under the condition, the two itemsets will have very close relationship.
-And there are only two rules under the condition.For example, {root vegetables, tropical fruit}=&gt;{other vegetables}, this rule has lift 3.02, the lift more than 3 or equal 3 means strong connection between each itemset, in this case, it means if you buy root vegetables and tropical fruit, you are more likely to buy other vegetables.
-More specifically, the customer buy root vegetables and tropical fruit, the probability that he/she also buy other vegetables is 3.02 times than he only buy other vegetables.
-And under this rule, the confidence is 0.58, this means if the customers buy root vegetables and tropical fruit, the probability he will also buy other vegetables is 58%.
-It is a very high probability, and a guess for this is people want to make salad using the three of them, or maybe the customers who buy root vegetables and tropical fruit are vegetarian, so they are more likely to buy other vegetables.

-    ##     lhs                  rhs                   support confidence     lift count
-    ## [1] {citrus fruit,
-    ##      root vegetables} => {other vegetables} 0.01037112  0.5862069 3.029608   102
-    ## [2] {root vegetables,
-    ##      tropical fruit}  => {other vegetables} 0.01230300  0.5845411 3.020999   121

 High confidence and high lift can shows the strong relationship between itemsets, however, the rule is too strict, only two of them can achieve the requirements, so in this case we lower the requirement, the new rules is support&gt;=0.025, confidence&gt;=0.2, support&gt;=0.1 and milen&gt;=2(number of items for each transaction).
 There are 41 rules in this case, again, the graph has been plotted to represent the relationship between confidence, support and lift.
-From the graph shows whole milk and other vegetables have high support and confidence with the others (from the nodes around them).
+We plotted several graphs to express the relationshihp between support, confidence and lift.
+And from the last graph,it shows whole milk and other vegetables have high support (number of arrows) and confidence with the others (from the nodes around them).
 Also, the nodes which are red shows the high degree of lift.
-Overall, whole milk and other vegetables has the accordingly high degree on everything with others.
+Overall, whole milk and other vegetables has the accordingly high degree on every variables with other item or itemsets.

     ## Apriori
     ##